-Actually, the CNN Money correspondent covering Amylin spent a good deal of time sitting right next to me, but since peering over the shoulder of journalists as they're typing is a faux pas at best, I don't have the financial scoop.
+Actually, at the annual ADA conference last week, the CNN Money correspondent covering Amylin spent a good deal of time sitting right next to me, but since peering over the shoulder of journalists as they're typing is a faux pas at best, I don't have the financial scoop.
 What I can tell you is that the word among conference attendees was WOW about Byetta (scientific name Exenatide).
 Weight loss results are more significant than expected, especially in the most overweight patients, and the drug is turning out to have significant beta cell preservation effects.
 Looking like a blockbuster, which I'm pretty sure is highly unusual for an injectable drug.

 One Amylin rep explained patiently to me that Byetta causes three unique actions in the body: